 In 1990 UK aviation emissions were 17 MtCO₂; ie they've been rising at a rate of 2.9% per year.

-There are two approaches which would allow us to continue flying without further increasing CO₂ in the atmosphere: 1) biofuels and/or 2) carbon capture and storage.
+There are several approaches which could allow us to continue flying without further increasing CO₂ in the atmosphere: 1) biofuels, 2) sustainable synthetic fuels, 3) carbon capture and storage.

 Existing planes can run on a 50:50 mix of traditional and sustainable jet fuel.
 A handful of airports already allow airlines to add biofuel when they refuel.
 For example, at Oslo Avinor airport in 2016 0.2% of total fuel loaded was biofuel.